egor045/munin/readme.md

 [![Size]][tag_url]
 [![Pulls]][hub_url]

-Container image for a Munin server, optimized for a large number of hosts in an effective manner.
+Container image for a Munin master, optimized for a large number of nodes in an effective manner.

-* `rrdcached` is used to be able to handle a large number of hosts
+* `rrdcached` is used to be able to handle a large number of nodes

 * `fcgi` is used for generation of graphs on demand and not cron